Brain Parasite Directly Alters Brain Chemistry

 “Based on these analyses, it was clear that T. gondii can orchestrate a significant increase in dopamine production in neural cells,” says Dr. McConkey.

-Dr. McConkey says his next experiments will investigate how the parasite enzyme triggers dopamine production and how this may change behavior.
+Dr. McConkey says his subsequent experiments will investigate how the parasite enzyme triggers dopamine production and how this may change behavior.

 The enzyme tyrosine hydroxylase is a crucial step in making L-DOPA (prescribed as levodopa for Parkinson’s Disease), a chemical that is readily converted to the neurotransmitter dopamine.

-The U.S.-based Stanley Medical Research Institute, which focuses on mental health conditions and has a particular emphasis on bipolar illnesses.
+The U.S.-based Stanley Medical Research Institute focuses on mental health conditions and has a particular emphasis on bipolar illnesses.
 Dunhill Medical Trust supports research on diseases of aging.